Royal Rivalry

 The Royal Rivalry refers to the college rivalry games between the James Madison Dukes and the Old Dominion Monarchs of the Sun Belt Conference.
-It is an intra-conference match-up between two Div.
-I FBS public universities, James Madison University and Old Dominion University, in the Commonwealth of Virginia.
+It is an intra-conference match-up between two Division I FBS public universities based in the Commonwealth of Virginia: James Madison University and Old Dominion University.

 History

 Both schools began sports competitions in the early 1970s as former Division II in-state opponents.
 The competitions intensified when both schools competed as full members of the Colonial Athletic Association following ODU's move to the conference in 1991.
 This undeclared in-state rivalry would last just over 20 years before ODU relocated to Conference USA in 2014 to become a member of the FBS.
 JMU remained in the CAA as a FCS member and still competed with ODU in sports outside of football.
 In 2022, both schools joined the Sun Belt Conference.

 Following the conference relocation for both schools, ODU and JMU announced the TowneBank-sponsored Royal Rivalry Challenge.
 Starting in 2022, it would include all 20 head-to-head matchups in sports between the schools with points awarded to each school for corresponding victories in the games.
 Each school is awarded one point per game won and half of a point per game tied.
 The yearly winner is to be awarded the Royal Rivalry Trophy, resembling a crown-shaped plaque.